gajus/table/.README/api/get_border_characters.md

 #### Borderless Table

-Simply using "void" border character template creates a table with a lot of unnecessary spacing.
+Simply using `void` border character template creates a table with a lot of unnecessary spacing.

 To create a more pleasant to the eye table, reset the padding and remove the joining rows, e.g.